loading

 Linyang - An expert in PVC tarpaulin / PVC film industry since 2002

-What are the disadvantages of PVC?
+What are the advantages & disadvantages of PVC

 PVC, also known as polyvinyl chloride, is a versatile and widely used plastic material that is found in a variety of household and industrial products.
 It is known for its durability, low cost, and resistance to chemicals.
-However, like any other material, PVC also has its share of disadvantages.
-In this article, we will explore the drawbacks associated with PVC and the potential risks it poses.
+PVC can be used in many industries and has many advantages.

 1. Environmental Impact of PVC Production